m-shahrukh/Databases-Fall-2018-19-LUMS/README.md

 # Databases-Fall-2018-19-LUMS
 Our course project was a Blood Bank Management system.
 Back-end in SQL with front-end in Python Flask API.

 The project was my first real introduction to Databases and full stack development.
 It's a localhost project and it's my first time using the flask API.
-It was a fun API to use in python, a language I was more comfortable with at the time compared to other other front-end web development languages.
+It was a fun API to use in python, a language I was more comfortable with at the time compared to other front-end web development languages.

 Files: